From the Frontline: Tech Response to COVID-19Posted on 25th March 2020

 To support its customers during the course of the pandemic, BT is working with the public sector to support them through technology by providing video to allow intensive care patients and their families to communicate remotely.
 Moreover, BT is providing free access to 500 street Hubs to the British government to promote Covid-19 health advice on digital screens.

 Google is working with other social media company to provide easier access to NHS guidance and websites when someone searches for coronavirus.
 Also, Google also announced the deployment of a 24-hour coronavirus incident-response team to remove misinformation from search results.
 Its subsidiary company Youtube will also promote accurate information from health agencies.
 Moreover, the Kaggle Data Science Community acquired by Google cloud collaborated with other tech firms and researchers to release the Covid-19 Open Research Dataset.
 Google is also partnering with the U.S. government in developing a website dedicated to Covid-19 education and have also made their video conferencing service, Hangouts Meet, available for all G-suite customers until July 1, 2020.
+Google has also launched a new website that anonymously collects location data from users of Google products and services to show the level of social distancing taking place across various locations.

 As fims sets and productions were shut down around the world, Netflix created a $100 million fund to support its casts and crew.
 Also, following a request from the European Union to a number of digital entertainment companies, Netflix was able to reduce traffic by 25% by removing the highest bandwidth streams for each piece of content.